TIGER-AI-Lab/QuickVideo/README.md

 🎬 Generated Response:
 ['The video is a compilation of classic animated shorts featuring iconic characters from the 1940s and 1950s, showcasing slapstick humor and vibrant animation styles typical of that era.
 The clips include:\n\n1. **"A Bug\'s Life"**: A rabbit character is seen in a desert setting, engaging in a comedic chase sequence with a carrot.
 The rabbit exhibits exaggerated expressions and movements, typical of the cartoon\'s slapstick style.\n\n2. **"The Wabbit Who Could"**: Bugs Bunny appears in a whimsical scene where he is performing a magic trick involving a carrot.
 The animation is colorful and lively']
+"The video is a compilation of classic animated shorts featuring iconic characters from the 1940s and 1950s, showcasing slapstick humor and vibrant animation styles typical of that era..."
 ```

 ### 3. Baseline Comparison